 Psychedelics Under Study

 Other drugs like ketamine and cannabis are being tested in many ongoing trials.
 Ketamine is available now through off-label prescriptions for mental health conditions.
 Cannabis access varies by state.
-There is also research into psychedelic-inspired drugs that lack the hallucinatory effects but could have therapeutic potential.
+There is also research into psychedelic-inspired compounds that lack hallucinatory effects but could have therapeutic potential.

 How a Psychedelic Clinical Trial Works

-A psychedelic clinical trial collects data to evaluate safety and efficacy of drugs under investigation in research.
-Drugs must pass through a sequence of phases or stages to become approved and available to patients.
+A psychedelic clinical trial collects data to evaluate the safety and efficacy of drugs under investigation in research.
+Drugs must pass through a sequence of phases or stages to become government-approved and available to patients.

 A new substance is first thoroughly tested in human cells and/or animals to gain initial information about safety and toxicity.
-If enough research exists in scientific journals, sometimes an already known drug like some psychedelics, can go through less animal testing or wait till later in the process to complete.
+If enough research exists in scientific journals or if the drug is already familiar to researchers, sometimes it can undergo less animal testing or wait until later in the process to complete the full battery of nonclinical toxicology tests.

 Phase 1 — Safety Trials for Healthy Volunteers